LSSTScienceCollaborations/StackClub/GettingStarted/GettingStarted.md

 If you forget your password it can be reset following the instructions [here](https://developer.lsst.io/services/lsst-dev.html?highlight=reset#lsst-dev-password).
 If you have problems connecting to the NCSA services you can check their status and submit a help ticket [here](https://confluence.lsstcorp.org/display/DM/LSST+Service+Status+page).

 ### Starting up the LSST Science Platform JupyterLab Notebook Aspect
 Once the VPN connection is established, you should be able to navigate to the the JupyterLab instance at **https://lsst-lspdev.ncsa.illinois.edu/nb**.
-Select the `Release` (unless you need a particular weekly or daily) and `medium` options on the Spawner Options landing page, and then hit the "Spawn" button.
+Select the `Release` and `medium` options on the Spawner Options landing page, and then hit the "Spawn" button.
 You'll (eventually) end up on the JupyterLab launcher, where you can use the file manager in the left hand side bar to open your Jupyter notebooks, or start terminal or notebook editor tabs from the buttons provided.
 You should see the pre-installed `notebook-demo`  notebooks in the file manager, for example.

 > It might take a long time to start the JupyterLab instance (a few minutes or so).
-We recommend using the latest weekly release to try to keep the notebooks from going stale, and using "medium" size (to enable the image processing notebooks).
-When you think a new notebook is ready for review, be sure to also test it out on the latest official release (v16.0 at the time of this writing).
+We recommend using the most recent supported release so that our [semi-continuous integration script](../CIT.md) is able to run your notebook, and using "medium" size (to support image processing tasks).

 > At the end of your JupyterLab session, please make sure you save all and log out (from the launcher menu), to free up the cluster for others.